SacredData/knobless/README.md

 ## Getting Started

 To get a Knobless server up and running is a rather simple process.
+First and foremost, ensure that you have all dependencies on your system.
+You'll need a modern version of the SoX utility, compiled with support for all audio formats.
+Ubuntu/Debian users should run `apt-get install sox libsoxfmt-all` if they're unsure.

-After cloning this repo, do the following:
+Once you've acquired SoX and all accompanying tools/libraries, clone the repo.
+After cloning the repo, navigate to the project directory's top layer and do the following:

 ```
 bundle install --path .bundle